 HSAs, High Deductible Health Plans and Medicare

-In order to contribute to an HSA, the feds say you must be enrolled in what’s called a High-Deductible Health Plan or, HDHP.
-That’s exactly what it sounds like – these health insurance plans only start covering most benefits after you pay a hefty (high) deductible.
-The health insurance plan has to qualify as an HDHP by following all sorts of different parameters, but you get the point.
-It’s a high-deductible health insurance policy.
-If you want to read more about what those look like, click here.
+To contribute to an HSA, the feds say you must enroll in a High-Deductible Health Plan or HDHP.
+These health insurance plans only start covering most benefits after paying a hefty deductible.
+The health insurance plan must qualify as an HDHP by following different parameters, but you get the point.
+If you want to read more about them, click here.

 Contributing to an HSA After 65

-Enrollment in Medicare Part A is oftentimes automatic, and thus can create an unintended consequence of disqualifying future HSA contributions.
-The Social Security Administration automatically enrolls individuals in Medicare Part A at age 65 if Social Security benefits payments commence.
-There are five potential scenarios to consider:
+Enrollment in Medicare Part A is often automatic and thus can create an unintended consequence of disqualifying future HSA contributions.
+The Social Security Administration automatically enrolls individuals in Medicare Part A at 65 if Social Security benefits payments commence.

-- Social Security Prior to Age 65: When Social Security benefit payments began prior to age 65, enrollment in Medicare Part A is automatic at age 65.
+Social Security Before 65: When Social Security benefit payments begin before 65, enrollment in Medicare Part A is automatic at 65.
 In this case, individuals lose the ability to make HSA contributions.

-- Social Security at Age 65: When Social Security benefits begin concurrently with turning age 65, enrollment in Medicare Part A is automatic concurrently at age 65.
+Social Security at 65: When Social Security benefits begin concurrently with turning 65, enrollment in Medicare Part A is automatic concurrently at 65.
 In this case, individuals lose the ability to make HSA contributions.

-- Elective Opt-Out from Social Security and Medicare: When Social Security benefits are activated but an individual does NOT want current coverage under Medicare Part A, the individual may complete a form to actively disenroll themselves from Medicare Part A. In the absence of completing the SS form, HSA contributions would be disqualified, even if an individual did not “want” to have or intend to use Medicare Part A benefits.
-Notably, it is not possible to retain Social Security benefits and electively opt out of Medicare Part A. If an individual wants to opt out of Medicare Part A, they must opt out of both.
-When an elective opt out form is completed, individuals preserve the ability to make HSA contributions.
+Elective Opt-Out from Social Security and Medicare: When Social Security benefits are activated, but an individual does NOT want current coverage under Medicare Part A, they may complete a form to disenroll themselves from Medicare Part A actively.
+Without completing the SS form, HSA contributions would be disqualified, even if an individual did not want to have or intend to use Medicare Part A benefits.
+Notably, it is not possible to retain Social Security benefits and electively opt-out of Medicare Part A. If an individual wants to opt out of Medicare Part A, they must opt-out of both.
+When an elective opt-out form is completed, individuals preserve the ability to make HSA contributions.

-- Employed at Small Employer: Individuals that work for smaller employers (fewer than 20 employees) have Medicare as their primary insurance at age 65, therefore it would not work to “opt out” of Medicare in favor of retaining HSA eligibility.
-In this case, individuals do not have the ability to make HSA contributions.
+Employed at Small Employer: Individuals that work for smaller employers (fewer than 20 employees) have Medicare as their primary insurance at age 65; therefore, it would not work to opt out of Medicare in favor of retaining HSA eligibility.
+In this case, individuals cannot make HSA contributions.

 So, we finally begin to answer the original question: can you defer Medicare Part A and contribute to an HSA if you’re working past 65?